leoloso/leoloso.com/src/posts/pop-api-features.md

 ### Dynamic schema

 Because it is generated from code, different schemas can be created for different use cases, from a single source of truth.
+And the schema is natively decentralized or federated, enabling different teams to operate on their own source code.

 To visualize it, we use the standard introspection field `__schema`: